 Here’s a video Christian Zago made to explain his style of wine.
 (Note: You can add English subtitles by clicking the “cc” button at the bottom right of the youtube window):

 Altitude: 300-400 meters above sea level

 Varietals: Glera from very old clones, small amounts of Verdiso, Perera, and Bianchetta from massale selection.

-Vinification Method: The grapes are harvested and selected by hand then pressed, using the delicate force of gravity.
-Grapes never pass through pumps.
+Vinification Method: The grapes are harvested and selected by hand then pressed using the delicate force of gravity, as the grapes never pass through pumps.
 After a smooth pressing, the must rests and decants for 24 hours.
-At the end of the second day the must is racked off and fermentation begins in Concrete tanks, lasting about 10-20 days, depending on the year.
-The wine is poured and sulfer is added, to avoid oxidation.
-For the whole winter season the wine rests and is decanted in stainless steel tanks with periodical remuage, in order to keep it homogeneous and to let the yeasts work.
-The cellars are outside so the exposition of the wine to the winter cold in addition to the contact with the lees produces the natural tartaric and protein stability of Glera wine.
-When the wine is around 1% short of finishing fermentation, it is transferred to bottle, after a very light filtering, to finish its fermentation there.
+At the end of the second day the must is racked off and fermentation begins in concrete tanks, lasting for about 10-20 days, depending on the year.
+The wine is poured and sulfur is added to avoid oxidation.
+For the whole winter season the wine rests and is decanted in stainless steel tanks with periodical remuage in order to keep it homogeneous, and to let the yeast work.
+The cellars are positioned outside so as to increase the exposition of the wine to the winter cold in addition to the contact with the lees, producing the natural tartaric and protein stability of Glera wine.
+When the wine is around 1% short of finishing fermentation, it is transferred to bottle after a very light filtering, where it finish its fermentation.

 Tasting Note: Light and refreshing, this 10% alcohol wine can be enjoyed with any food, and at any time of day.
 In Valdobbiadene, Prosecco Col Fondo is often stored standing upright, then decanted into a pitcher, reserving the last bit of sediment-rich wine to be tasted separately.